Chicago American Indian Education

 The arts, languages, and histories of great tribal nations and leaders can be found in modern times.
 They serve as markers, leading Native people forward to a new Native American tribal and multi-tribal future filled with hope and achievement.

-In 2010, the American Indian Association of Illinois and the University of Chicago, School of Social Service Administration, hosted the first Urban American Indian Families Conference to draw attention to the many social, economic, and political issues facing the large majority of Native people who live off reservation.
+In 2010, the American Indian Association of Illinois and the University of Chicago School of Social Service Administration hosted the first Urban American Indian Families Conference to draw attention to the many social, economic, and political issues facing the large majority of native people who live outside reservations.

 American Indian Educational Resources